-- 1. Membership to your organization is open to all students in good standing currently enrolled in Harvard College, regardless of race, religion and creed, color, sex, gender identity, sexual orientation, or physical disability. - 2.
+- 1. Membership to your organization is open to all students in good standing currently enrolled in Harvard College, regardless of race, color, national or ethnic origin, religion, sex, age, disability, sexual orientation, gender identity, gender expression, genetic information, military or veteran status or any other characteristic protected under applicable federal or state law. - 2.
 That your organization is in compliance with all University policies included in this resource guide, and the Harvard College Handbook for Students.